jolson490/FantasyFootball/README.md

 * maven clean install.
 * right-click this FantasyFootball project, Maven, Update Project.

-For all remaining steps, you need to have the derby database network server started - which is done via:
+For all remaining steps, you need to have the SQL database server started.
-* $ cd $DERBY_HOME/bin
-* $ ./startNetworkServer

 NOTE: to start the application (i.e. an uber jar - that includes Tomcat embedded): in eclipse, right-click this project, Run As, Spring Boot App.